jmicko/the-express-express/README.md

 Do all of your javascript work in one file (`server.js`).
 No need to break things out into other files yet.

-@- Add a `.gitignore` file that ignores will not commit your `/node_modules` folder
+- *Add a `.gitignore` file that ignores will not commit your `/node_modules` folder
-@- Bring `express` into your project using npm (see comments at top of server.js for help)
+- *Bring `express` into your project using npm (see comments at top of server.js for help)
-- Your application should run on `localhost:5000`
+- *Your application should run on `localhost:5000`
-- the route `/` should return the `index.html` file that says `Welcome to the Express Express`
+- *the route `/` should return the `index.html` file that says `Welcome to the Express Express`
-- `localhost:5000/train` should return the list of all trains
+- *`localhost:5000/train` should return the list of all trains
-- `localhost:5000/first-train` should return the first train object in the array
+- *`localhost:5000/first-train` should return the first train object in the array
-- `localhost:5000/last-train` should return the last train object in the array
+- *`localhost:5000/last-train` should return the last train object in the array

 ## Stretch